Ginger Root Plant – A Manual For Ginger Root Beer Fermentation And Preparation

 - 1 bottle or glass for storing the finished drink in your fridge

-- Add about 3 TBSP special Water Kefir grains (without the finished Ginger Root drink).
+- Add about 3 TBSP special Water Kefir grains (without the finished Ginger Root drink) (but no finished Water Kefir drink).

 - Add about 20g of dried fruits, e.g. 1 or 2 figs or a small hand full raisins.